evadnl/proxmox-to-discord-notifications/readme.md

 # Proxmox to Discord Notifications
 Made a very simple, hacky way of getting my Proxmox server mail notifications to Discord, as I did not want to deal with setting up SMTP or use a relay service for it from my home.

+Mails will get send by sendmail MTA from Proxmox.
+Which is then picked up by the /root/.forward which is typically used for adding extra e-mail addresses, to make sure important system messages aren't missed.
+We are just abusing this to pipe the contents of the email into a shell script.

 Make sure the emails from proxmox are always going to root@localhost.

 Tested on Proxmox 8.1 with Debian 12.